So, we have put together this guide to show you what to look for and to help you make a fair comparison.

 HEPA filters have the highest efficiency in removing airborne particles and this improves as the filter becomes dirty.
 For best performance the key is to have a highly efficient filter and good air flow.
 To learn more, see what is a HEPA filter.

 In some marketing for electronic filtering technologies you are shown its ability to destroy allergens versus HEPA filters.
-The problem with this is that it does not show how clean the air in your room is.
+There are two problems with this.
+One is that the air is moving quickly through the air purifier and to kill a virus you need much more contact time.
+If the air moves through in a fraction of a second why are you showing the disinfection rate based on hours of contact time?
+And two, to it does not show how clean the air in your room is.

 Isn’t that the purpose of an air purifier?

 How to Compare PerformanceThe industry standard for comparing air purifier performance in the removal of airborne particulates is called the CADR (Clean Air Delivery Rate).
 It utilizes a combination of the filter efficiency and air flow to show the volume of clean air produced.

 The challenge for shoppers is only about half of the air purifier brands publish their CADR numbers so it is more difficult than it should be to compare.

 The CADR number is something you should ask about before buying an air purifier.
 If the CADR is not shown in the specs, we have noticed it is often because the brand doesn’t want it known.
 Having good results is difficult because high efficiency filters, strong air flow and a low noise level are opposing forces.

 Here are the certified CADR numbers for the EJ120 air purifier:

 - Tobacco Smoke CADR: 323